 - We recommend sending out an actual letter through the mail, it has more impact; but if you have previously been communicating to the interviewer via email then sending a thank you letter attached to an email is acceptable

-- Handwriting a letter might seem like a good idea but it some penmanships might be difficult to read so a typed letter will clearly communicate, put the time into the words and not the hand writing
+- Handwriting a letter might seem like a good idea but it some penmanships might be difficult to read so a typed letter will communicate, put the time into the words and not the handwriting

 - Make sure you state your name, the date of the interview and the position you interviewed for

-- You should include a few highlights of key qualifications that makes you a perfect fit for the position
+- You should include a few highlights of key qualifications that make you a perfect fit for the position

 - Reiterate your enthusiasm for the position and opportunity to join their company